cea-hpc/modules/doc/source/design/evaluation-errors.rst

 When multiple modulefiles are passed to the ``unload`` sub-command for evaluation.
-If the evaluation of one modulefile raises an error, behavior for this error is applied and:
+If the evaluation of one modulefile raises an error, behavior for this error is applied and if:

+* :mconfig:`abort_on_error` configuration option does not contain ``unload``:

   * already evaluated modulefiles from the argument list are kept unloaded
   * for other kind of error, evaluation continues with next modulefile in argument list

+* :mconfig:`abort_on_error` configuration option contains ``load``:

+  * already evaluated modulefiles from the argument list are withdrawn (they will appear loaded again and their environment changes are untouched)
+  * evaluation stops

 The above description only applies to ``unload`` sub-command executed from the top level context and not from a modulefile evaluation.
 Multiple arguments on